jennacohen/product-design/README.md

 ### [Printing Hate Investigation](https://lynching.cnsmaryland.org/)

 Printing Hate is an investigation into how white-owned newspapers have aided and abetted lynchings since 1865.
-As a Digital and Graphics Designer, my team and I developed the site with the intention of telling the story the moment a user lands on the page, using a motion graphic embedded as a site topper to help achieve this goal.
-Our design also included several story page layouts and an interactive database.
+My team and I developed the site with the intention of telling the story the moment a user lands on the page.
+Our design includes several story page layouts and an interactive database.

 **My role:**